 Students may choose from two majors in Art or in Art History.
 Both of these programs culminate in a Bachelor of Arts degree.
-The department also offers an Art minor, Art History minor, minor in Documentary Photography, and minor in Graphic Communications.
+The department also offers minors in Art, Art History, Documentary Photography, and Graphic Communications.

-The Major in Art

-Hartwick offers a unique opportunity for art majors: a comprehensive "art school" approach within a small liberal arts college.
-Whether you're looking for a career as a maker, educator, gallery owner, auction consultant, arts administrator, curator, or artist, as a Hartwick art student you will get the handson experience you need to succeed.
-The Art Major includes 5 fundamentals courses totaling 12 credits and five courses in Art History totaling 15 credits.
-These courses should be completed by the end of the freshman year.
-In addition, one concentration of 12 credits with one 200, 300, and 400 level course are required in any two of the following studio areas: ceramics, digital art and design, glassblowing, painting, printmaking, photography and sculpture.
+The Major in Art Hartwick offers a unique opportunity for art majors: a comprehensive "art school" approach within a small liberal arts college.
+Whether you're looking for a career as a maker, educator, gallery owner, auction consultant, arts administrator, curator, or artist, as a Hartwick art student you will get the hands- on experience you need to succeed.

+Foundations: The Art Major includes 5 fundamentals courses totaling 12 credits and five courses in Art History totaling 15 credits.
+A unique Foundations year consists of taking 2D Design, Drawing I and one Art History Survey in the fall semester and 3D Design, Time and Virtual Space and a second Art History Survey course in the spring semester.
+All foundation courses in Art and Art History should be completed by the end of the Sophomore year.

+Additional Courses: All art majors will also complete one concentration of 12 credits with one 200, 300, and 400 level course and one concentration of 8 credits with one 200 and 300 level course are required in any two of the following studio areas: ceramics, digital art and design, glass blowing, painting, printmaking, photography and sculpture.
+Students can pursue a secondary concentration in drawing.

-During the fall of the second year, declared Art majors are required to participate in the Sophomore Review, which helps them assess their individual progress and goals within the major.
+Art Reviews: During the fall of the second year, declared Art majors are required to participate in the Sophomore Review, which helps them assess their individual progress and goals within the major.
 The foundation courses in Art must be completed successfully before the student majoring in Art may participate in the Junior Review, a two-week exhibition with group critique held in Foreman Gallery, Anderson Center for the Arts.
 Successful completion of the Junior Review and fall enrollment in ART 411 Art Theory in Practice is required before an Art major may begin the Senior Project.
 ART 411 Art Theory and Practice and ART 490 Senior Project in Art are required.
 The senior project is to be an exhibition of original works, normally earning four credits.
 The exhibition is held in the Foreman Gallery at the end of the Spring Term senior year.